Skip to main content

 • Consider the "golden hour": The hour before sunset is known as the "golden hour" for photographers, offering soft, warm light.
 Aim for your rotation to hit this period.

 • Book in advance online: Sunset slots are highly popular and often sell out.
-Book your tickets online well in advance to secure your preferred time and avoid long queues.
+Book your tickets online and at least two weeks in advance to secure your preferred time and avoid long queues.

 • Consider fast-track tickets: If you're on a tight schedule or want to maximize your time, a fast-track ticket is highly recommended.
 This allows you to skip the standard queue and reduce waiting times.